Vera Simons: Personal life

-Simons was born on November 23, 1920 in Heidenheim, Germany to parents Max and Maja Habrecht.
+Simons was born on November 23, 1920, in Heidenheim, Germany, to parents Max and Maja Habrecht.
 Her family emigrated to the United States in 1923, where she was raised in Detroit, Michigan.
 There, she attended Cass Technical High School, graduating in 1939.
 She met her first husband, Otto C. Winzen, who was studying aeronautical engineering at the University of Detroit; the aeronaut Jean Piccard introduced the couple.
-They were married on February 1, 1941 in Detroit.
-The couple later divorced in 1958 and, two years later, Simons remarried a physician-turned-balloonist David G. Simons, with whom she work on Project Manhigh.
+They were married on February 1, 1941, in Detroit.
+The couple later divorced in 1958 and, two years later, Simons remarried a physician-turned-balloonist David G. Simons, with whom she worked on Project Manhigh.
 The couple later divorced on May 5, 1969.
 On May 26, 1975, she married Clifford Charles La Plante in Arlington, Virginia.
-Simons died on July 31, 2012 in Austin, Texas, where she had lived for 22 years.
+Simons died on July 31, 2012, in Austin, Texas, where she had lived for 22 years.